shreyasgm/311_service_requests/README.md

 The integration should handle various edge cases like unclear speech, background noise, and disconnections gracefully.

+### Development Authentication

+For development purposes, a simple authentication bypass is available:

+- **Development Credentials**:
+  - Email: `dev@example.com`
+  - Password: `devpassword`
+- This bypass only works in development mode (`NODE_ENV === 'development'`)
+- The development session lasts for 24 hours
+- Production authentication remains secure and unchanged

 ### 5. Frontend Implementation

 #### 5.1 Next.js Web Interface